IB Business Guide What Is A Business?

 Lawrence Robert

-9/8/20257 min read
+9/8/202510 min read

-What IS a Business?
+What Is a Business?
 (And Why Your Favourite YouTuber is Basically a Mini Corporation)

 Right, let's start with a story that'll probably sound familiar to most of you.
-Remember when Jake Paul decided he was going to sell energy drinks?
-Or when MrBeast launched his burger chain from literally nowhere?
-These aren't just random celebrity cash grabs – they're perfect examples of what we're diving into today: the absolute fundamentals of what makes a business tick.
+Remember when the YouTuber Jake Paul decided he was going to sell energy drinks?
+Or when Mr. Beast launched his burger chain coming from nowhere?
+These people weren't there just to grab cash - they're perfect examples of what we're covering today: the fundamentals of what makes a business tick.

 The "I Want to Be My Own Boss" Dream (Easy to Say Hard to do)

 Capital - Your phone, your ring light, maybe that fancy microphone you convinced your parents to buy for "school projects."
-For bigger businesses, think factories, computers, those massive Amazon warehouses that look like something from a sci-fi film.
+For bigger businesses, think factories, computers, those massive Amazon warehouses that look like something very expensive from a sci-fi film.

-Value Added: Or How Orange Juice Costs More Than Oranges (And Why That's Actually Genius)
+Value Added: Or How Orange Juice Costs More Than Oranges

 Value added = Selling price - Cost of inputs

-The Four Pillars of Business (Like the Hogwarts Houses, But for Corporations)
+The Four Pillars of Business

 Every business, from your local chippy to Netflix, has four main departments working behind the scenes: